 Now, I know for a fact that there are those who believe writing to be ridiculously easy.
 “It’s just a matter of being able to, coupled with acquiring information on a specific topic… how hard can it be?”
 You know what I say to that?
 Boulderdash!
 Doesn’t matter if you’re writing about an indie game no one’s ever heard of, trying to figure out how to best kill off an important character in your novel or updating your development blog – in my experience, there’s far more to it than skill, will and research.

 Two bundles also popped up on my radar: one from Groupees and a brand new competitor for your hard-earned cash, from Blink Bundle.
 I’d highly recommend grabbing both as they contain some great indie games.
 If you’re more interested in traversing the depths of space, there’s always The Intergalactic Trashman pre-alpha.
-Or how about some block sliding math fun, in 10?
-Trust me, after reading my review you’ll want to play that one.
+Or how about some block-sliding math fun, in 10?
+Trust me, after reading my review you’ll want to play it.

 Alright, still stuck in Greenlight limbo is Expander, a fast-paced arcade experience about growing and, well, shrinking.
 On top of that, there’s the usual bunch of recommendations amongst new arrivals, in The Greenlight Groove.
 In closing, a reminder of last Monday’s piece on bite-sized indie games (gotta love those things).